AFCA information for members

 What is AFCA?

-The Australian Financial Complaints Authority or ‘AFCA’ is a new external dispute resolution (EDR) scheme to deal with complaints from consumers involving financial services and products.
+The Australian Financial Complaints Authority or ‘AFCA’ is a new external dispute resolution (EDR) scheme to deal with complaints from consumers and small businesses about financial services and products.
 It will be operated by a not-for-profit company limited by guarantee authorised by the Minister for Revenue and Financial Services (Minister).

 AFCA replaces the three existing EDR schemes - the Financial Ombudsman Service (FOS), the Credit and Investments Ombudsman (CIO) and Superannuation Complaints Tribunal (SCT) so that consumers have access to a single EDR scheme.

-- be the single point of contact for complainants for EDR services;
+- be the single point of contact for consumers and small businesses who have a complaint about their financial firm;

 - have higher monetary limits;